Pindar/alexa-template/README.md

 # alexa-template

-This is an opinionates template for Alexa skill deployments.
-It provides everything you need to start professional development including the testing framework mocha.
+This is an opinionated template for Alexa skill development.
+It provides everything you need to start professional, test driven development right away.

 ## Development